alexogola/triangle-tracker/README.md

 ## Technology used

-This web page was built using hyper text markup language ,cascading styles sheet and JavaScript.
+This web page was built using HTML, CSS and JavaScript.

 Target Audience-Everyone.